codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ## Adjusting tool configurations {: id="tool-conf"}

-!!! note
+!!! important
-    To disable a tool you must use the [Code patterns page](configuring-code-patterns.md) instead.
+    The Codacy configuration file enables you to adjust [tool-specific configurations](#tool-specific-configurations), not to disable tools.
+A tool can only be disabeld on the [Code patterns page](configuring-code-patterns.md) by users with the [necessary permissions](../organizations/roles-and-permissions-for-organizations.md).

 ### Which tools can be configured and which name should I use?